-There can be no assurance that we will continue to compete successfully in our homebuilding or mortgage banking operations.
+We might not be able to continue to compete successfully in our homebuilding or mortgage banking operations.
 An inability to effectively compete may have an adverse impact on our sales, profitability, stock performance, ability to service our debt obligations and future cash flows.